Inexorable-Fate/mpc_projects/public/projects/en/Jumanji.md

 **2025-01-29:**
   - Cards now updated with encounter set numbers.
-Some card numbers were changed to streamline setup, but no functional to any cards were made.
+Some card numbers were changed to streamline setup, but no functional changes were made to any cards.